Iran Drug Addiction

 The difference in price of heroin at the Afghan-Iranian border and the Iranian-Turkish border means that traffickers could be pocketing US$450-600 million every year.
 These astronomical profits create brutality and viciousness that have resulted in the deaths of thousands of Iranian border guards over the last thirty years.

 Ethnic Kurds populate much of the Iran-Turkey border areas and are thought to be heavily involved in the movement of drugs across this border.
 They then control some of these shipments all the way to Europe.

 Amphetamines Enter the Iranian Market

 Starting in 2005, Iran saw a large increase in the amount of amphetamines seized in the country.
-By no coincidence, Iran was also experiencing a growth in the legitimate demand for pseudoephedrine.
-Wherever there is a supply of pseudoephedrine, amphetamine-type drugs can be manufactured.
-An increase in supply of these precursor chemicals makes a country more attractive to those who want to steal the precursor for their illicit manufacturing needs.
+By no coincidence, Iran was also experiencing a growth in the legitimate demand for pseudo ephedrine.
+Wherever there is a supply of pseudo ephedrine, amphetamine-type drugs can be manufactured.
+An increase in the supply of these precursor chemicals makes a country more attractive to those who want to steal the precursor for their illicit manufacturing needs.

-By 2008, 1.4 metric tons of illicit drugs of the amphetamine class (that includes Capatgon and methamphetamine) were seized, followed by 2.4 mt the next year.
-Also in 2008, more than 23 mt of heroin were seized.
+By 2008, 1.4 metric tons of illicit drugs of the amphetamine class (that includes Captagon and methamphetamine) were seized, followed by 2.4 mt the next year.
+Also in 2008, more than 23 metric tons of heroin were seized.

 Iran Suffers From an Extreme Drug Addiction Problem

-Narconon brings hope to people around the world, with its drug addiction treatment program and its drug education curriculum.
-In forty countries, citizens are using these two programs to help others recover from the ravages of addiction, or to help them avoid drug and alcohol use at all.
-People need to know that there is a way to recover from these dangerous problems and then they can hope for a brighter future for all.
+Narconon brings hope to people around the world, with its drug addiction treatment program.
+In some forty locations around the world, citizens are recovering from the ravages of addiction.
+People need to know that there is a way to recover from addiction and that they can hope for a brighter future.